GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/hub-and-spoke-peering/README.md

 ## Operational considerations

-A single pre-existing project is used in this example to keep variables and complexity to a minimum, in a real world scenario each spoke would use a separate project (and Shared VPC).
+A single pre-existing project is used in this blueprint to keep variables and complexity to a minimum, in a real world scenario each spoke would use a separate project (and Shared VPC).

 A few APIs need to be enabled in the project, if `apply` fails due to a service not being enabled just click on the link in the error message to enable it for the project, then resume `apply`.